PX4/PX4-user_guide/en/sensor/thunderfly_tachometer.md

 ```
 listener rpm
 ```
 Now, you should see uOrb messages containing data from the sensor.
+For periodic display, you can add `-n 50` parametr after the command, which prints next 50 messages.

 You can also see the data in the QGroundControl in the [MavlinkInspector](https://docs.qgroundcontrol.com/master/en/analyze_view/mavlink_inspector.html) section.
 You should see an RPM messages here.